The Bottom Line

 Pairing and Setup

 The Treblab HD Max is incredibly easy to set up each time.
 The speaker can be powered up by pressing the Power On button, and pairing is automatically initiated.
-The speaker operates as expected as far as pairing and disconnecting are concerned; however, I don’t like that it does not automatically shut down after a period of inactivity.
+The speaker operates as expected regarding pairing and disconnecting; however, I don’t like that it does not automatically shut down after a period of inactivity.
 This may not be a big deal, but I like the extra security of guaranteed battery life.

 Portability, Durability, and Versatility